 What is molybdenum?

 Molybdenum is classified as a metallic element and found widely in nature in nitrogen-fixing bacteria.
 Molybdenum is essential in trace amounts for human, animal and plant health.
 In humans and animals, molybdenum serves mainly as an essential cofactor of enzymes and aids in the metabolism of fats and carbohydrates.
 Humans need only very small amounts of molybdenum, which are easily attained through a healthy diet.
-Deficiency is very rare in humans, so molybdenum supplements are rately needed.
+Molybdenum deficiency is very rare in humans, so molybdenum supplements are rarely needed.

 Why is molybdenum necessary?